-Iran has appointed Akbar Komeijani as head of the central bank, a senior official told state TV on Wednesday.
+Iran has appointed Ali Salehabadi as head of the central bank, Iranian state TV reported on Wednesday, as the country’s economy reels under US sanctions.